gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 * Dependency information.
 This is a list of files, together with time stamp and checksum information.
-These are files on which the unit depends in the sense that recompilation is required if any of these units are modified.
+These are files on which the unit depends in the sense that the modification of any of these units requires the recompilation of the unit in question.

 * Cross-reference data.
 Contains information on all entities referenced in the unit.
 Used by some tools to provide cross-reference information.